The best hotels in Heviz

 Rogner Hotel Lotus in the Park District is also worth considering for couples who want the full resort experience.
 The grounds along Park utca are beautiful, service is sharp, and you're 7 minutes walk to the lake through the thermal park itself.
 It costs more at $175-240/night, but the setting earns it.

-Heviz's best neighborhoods
+Heviz's best hotel regions

 Heviz is small enough that no neighborhood is a bad commute, but the Spa District and Lake District are where you want to be.
 If you're here for the thermal lake, don't stay in Town Center and add a 15-minute walk to every morning.